CIG-UCL/dtitk/addons/DPMqc/README.md

 ImageMagick (https://imagemagick.org/script/download.php)

-To get the summary statistic plots you also need to download and add to your Matlab path the following utilities:
+To get the summary statistic plots the following Matlab utilities need also to be downloaded and added to the Matlab path:

 Violin plot (https://uk.mathworks.com/matlabcentral/fileexchange/45134-violin-plot)